Zapper-fi/protocol/docs/api-intro/Human-Readable Transactions.md

   $isSigner: Boolean
 )
 ```
+*List Human-readable transactions from one or multiple wallets, along with tokens transferred, paginated, chain-agnostic*

 ## App Feeds

-Receive a paginated payload of interpreted events for a given app and network
+`AppTimelineQuery` returns a paginated payload of interpreted events for a given app and network

-*List Human-readable transactions made using an application, ordered by date, paginated, across chains*

 ```sh
 query AppTimelineQuery(